lukeed/kleur/readme.md

 // manually disable
 kleur.enabled = false;

-// or use a library to detect support kleur.enabled = require('color-support').level;
+// or use another library to detect support kleur.enabled = require('color-support').level;

 console.log(kleur.red('I will only be colored red if the terminal supports colors'));